 Drivers can also be placed out of service if operating without the proper driver credentials, in possession of drugs or alcohol, or in violation of hours of service rules.

 How Often Will I Be Inspected?

 Vehicles that successfully pass inspection after a completed Level I or Level V inspection — without any critical violation — should receive a 3-month CVSA decal.
 In general, vehicles with a CVSA decal are not re-inspected during the period in which the decal is in effect.

-Always be at the ready for surprise and planned inspections with Rand McNally's fleet management technology.
+Always be at the ready for surprise and planned inspections with our fleet management technology.
 Keep in touch with drivers about scheduled maintenance to avoid breakdowns and costly violations, and monitor DVIRs.
-With Rand McNally's FMCSA-approved ELDs, hours of service will accurately be recorded, and drivers will have the logs within reach.
+Contact our team today to see which solution is best for your fleet.